RusherDevelopment/rusherhack-plugins/PLUGINS.md

 - Can be reloaded in-game using `*reload` in chat or `reload` in the RusherHack console (`~` key).
 - Can be added or removed from the `.minecraft/rusherhack/plugins/` folder while the game is running.

-> [!NOTE]
-> Regular plugins are ideal for adding features like UI enhancements or utility tools without altering core game mechanics.

 ## Core Plugins

 Core plugins provide deeper integration with RusherHack by modifying Minecraft’s internals using mixins.
 Key differences:

 - **Cannot be reloaded** using `*reload`.
 - Must be placed in the `.minecraft/rusherhack/plugins/` folder before launching the game.

-> [!WARNING]
-> Core plugins modify game internals, which may increase the risk of crashes or incompatibilities.
-Review the plugin’s documentation and ensure compatibility with your RusherHack version.

 ## Badge Info